NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 Your Okta username will be the email address used to sign up to RAVS.
 If you've forgotten your password, you'll have the option to reset it.

-If that does not work, it may be your Okta account has been suspended because you've not used it for 6 months.
-In that case, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58) and ask them to reset your password.
+If that does not work, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58) and ask them to reset your password.

 ### Users who are new to Okta